mikful/mike-blog/_posts/2020-11-03-multi-label-audio-classifier-heroku-fastai-docker.md

         uvicorn.run(app=app, host='0.0.0.0', port=Port, log_level="info") #heroku
 ```

-And that's it - we have a working audio classifier webapp, with very high accuracy!
+And that's it - we have a working audio classifier web app, with very high accuracy!

-This was a fun little project which had a few challenges in terms of the deployment of a non pypi library.
+This was a fun little project which had a few challenges in terms of the deployment of a non-pypi library.
 I hope to expand it with some real-time inference at a later date.

-Please feel to use the webapp and I'd love to hear any feedback you have, so contact me at one of the links given below.
+Please feel to use the web app and I'd love to hear any feedback you have, so contact me at one of the links given below.